RetroPie/RetroPie-Docs/docs/Overclocking.md

 #### Proper Cooling

 Heat will probably be an issue with 3's luckily it is easy to overcome.
-Pick you up a set of [heatsinks](http://www.amazon.com/gp/product/B00HPQGTI4),  keep in mind that there are 3 core areas on the pi biggest chip on the top is cpu the smaller one is the ethernet/usb controller and on the bottom is the 1GB LPDDR2 memory module.
+Pick you up a set of [heatsinks](http://www.amazon.com/gp/product/B00HPQGTI4),  keep in mind that there are 3 core areas on the pi biggest chip on the top is SOC (CPU+GPU) the smaller one is the ethernet/usb controller and on the bottom is the 1GB LPDDR2 memory module.

 The stock heatsinks you order have some adhesive on them it is not thermal paste.
 I would definitely recommend purchasing some thermal adhesive to create the best bond between your heatsink and cores.
 [This](http://www.amazon.com/gp/product/B0087X725S) is what I picked up then i used alcohol to completely clean the heatsinks before applying the thermal expoxy.